-The modern world is a busy time, but your exhaustion may not be due to burnout.
+The modern world keeps all of us busy all the time.
+If you feel exhausted, it may not be due to burnout.
 Snoring and sleep apnea can interrupt your sleep and deprive your body of the vital oxygen your body needs.
-Maybe what you need is BETTER sleep, not MORE sleep.

 What Causes Snoring?

 Did you know that almost two-thirds of Americans experience snoring during sleep?
 Snoring is caused by your tongue and other tissues around your sinuses or throat vibrating against each other.
 The sound that comes from this vibration ranges from a soft sweet purr to a deafening roar.
 Snoring can be a symptom of sleep apnea, and most people don’t even know it.

 Aside from keeping your bed partner awake at night, loud snoring can also restrict the airflow through your airway into your lungs, making you and your partner irritable and tired the next day.
 Snoring can be a sign of sleep apnea.
 Most people who snore may also suffer from sleep apnea without even knowing it!
 What may seem like a minor, innocent condition, like snoring, can actually be caused by a severe underlying medical condition that can have detrimental health issues.
 It can also be a cause of sleep apnea.

 It’s a sleep disorder where people have interruptions in breathing, which can have severe health problems.
 Please keep reading to learn how our dental solutions can help you with snoring, sleep apnea, and your overall well-being.